October 26, 2016

-They were presented with the Sport Reporting Award at a Gala Award Ceremony held at the Gallagher Convention Centre in Johannesburg, South Africa on Saturday 16 October.
+They were presented with the Sports Reporting Award at a Gala Award Ceremony held at the Gallagher Convention Centre in Johannesburg, South Africa on Saturday 16 October.

 In doing so, many fall victim to fake agents, enduring perilous journeys across Africa and the Mediterranean, as well as costing their families thousands of dollars and ending up destitute themselves.
 Less than one per cent of those who enter this process actually achieve their footballing dream.